 Key questions to open up our perspectives and face ongoing transformations

-We cannot disregard how the digital shift, climate change, intercultural interaction, the financial crisis, and terrorism are shocking, breaking down, and transforming our individual, societal and economic symbols, status and order, towards unknown dimensions and directions.
+We cannot disregard how the planet sustainability, intercultural interaction, terrorism, and the digital shift are shocking, breaking down, and transforming our individual, societal and economic symbols, status and order, towards unknown dimensions and directions.

 During the Congress eminent experts from all over the world will share different points of view, analyse the latest research available, and answer questions: